Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Numerical Examples

 The International Space Station model is a \(270^{\text{th}}\)-order system with 3 inputs and 3 outputs, taken from the benchmark collection in \cite{chahlaoui2005benchmark}.
 For frequency-domain QuadBT, 400 logarithmically-spaced quadrature nodes and weights are generated over the frequency range \(10^{-1}\) to \(10^2\) rad/sec using the exponential trapezoidal rule.
 These are used to approximate both the controllability and observability Gramians.
 The corresponding transfer function samples are computed from the state-space realization of the model provided in \cite{chahlaoui2005benchmark}.
 For time-limited QuadBT, 400 uniformly-spaced quadrature nodes and weights are computed over the interval \([0, 40]\) seconds using the Gauss–Legendre quadrature rule.
 Impulse response samples are generated using the same state-space model.
 The resulting quadruplets are then constructed and used to run QuadBT.
 Afterward, 400 ADI shifts are generated as described in Subsection \ref{subex_1}, transfer function samples are evaluated, and the associated quadruplet is constructed.

-Figure~\ref{fig4} shows the 30 largest Hankel singular values approximated by QuadBT and DD-ADI-BT.
-As shown, DD-ADI-BT closely matches the Hankel singular values of the original system.
+Figure~\ref{fig4} shows the 30 largest Hankel singular values approximated by QuadBT and NI-ADI-BT.
+As shown, NI-ADI-BT closely matches the Hankel singular values of the original system.
 Figure~\ref{fig5} presents the \(\mathcal{H}_\infty\) norm of the relative error \(\frac{||G(s) - G_r(s)||_{\mathcal{H}_\infty}}{||G(s)||_{\mathcal{H}_\infty}}\) for ROMs of orders 1 through 30.
-The results demonstrate that DD-ADI-BT attains accuracy comparable to that of QuadBT.
+The results demonstrate that NI-ADI-BT attains accuracy comparable to that of QuadBT.

 Using the same respective quadruplets, FD-Quad-IRKA, TD-Quad-IRKA, and PORK-IRKA are used to compute a \(12^{\text{th}}\)-order ROM.
 In FD-Quad-IRKA, the weights are computed using the trapezoidal rule applied to the same nodes as those used by QuadBT.
 Figure~\ref{fig6} shows the frequency response of the original system \(G(s)\) (input 1 and output 1) and the ROMs \(G_r(s)\) (input 1 and output 1) produced by IRKA, FD-Quad-IRKA, TD-Quad-IRKA, and PORK-IRKA.
 The plots demonstrate that the proposed quadrature-based IRKA methods achieve accuracy comparable to that of IRKA.
 For brevity, only the first input-output channel is shown.